romcok/terraform-aws-ha-webapp/README.md

 # Terraform Multi-AZ Web Application Deployment Module for AWS
 This terraform module deploys applications with an ALB, VPN, ECS Fargate Cluster, and an Aurora Cluster in multiple Availability Zones (AZs) on AWS.

 > **_DISCLAIMER:_**  This module is for presentation purposes only and does not rely on any external terraform modules.
 It's not full-featured (e.g. HTTP only), and should not be used for production deployments.
-For these purposes, this module does not rely on any external terraform modules.

 ## Features
 This module consists of the following parts: